jasonkneen/RESTe/readme.md

 ```
 beforeSend:

-These are similar to beforeSend but works for all requests (GET, PUT, DELETE, POST).
-If you specify both beforePost and beforeLoad then beforePost will go first, then beforeSend.
+This is similar to beforePost but works for all requests (GET, PUT, DELETE, POST).
+If you specify both beforePost and beforeSend then beforePost will go first, then beforeSend.

 Example:
 ```javascript